TYPES OF HAIR LOSS

 Alopecia areata (meaning ‘hair loss in areas’) is a condition that causes specific spots of baldness to appear randomly on your scalp.
 These are usually circular, and are often about the size of a coin, although they can be larger.

 Pattern hair loss can happen to both women and men at any age after puberty.
 This type of hair loss is also known as hair thinning, reduced hair volume, androgenic alopecia, and androgenic thinning

-Traction alopecia is hair loss caused by a constant pulling on the hair (and hence the hair follicles).
+Traction alopecia is a type of hair loss caused over time by constant pulling on hairs from their follicles.